mgba-emu/gbatek/index.md

 The DSi uses HCLK=33.513982 MHz, the SDCLK pin can range from HCLK/512=65kHz to HCLK/2=16.757MHz, max transfer rate would be thus 8MByte/s in 4bit mode.

-Card detection should be done at a low clock rate (max 400kHz for MMC) (unclear why, theoretically all SD devices should support at least 25MHz, and all(?)
-MMC devices 26MHz).
-For SD/MMC, the DSi starts with HCLK/128, and uses the clock specified in CSD register after detection (when extracting bits from CSD: mind the different 120bit-without-CRC vs 128bit-with-CRC notations).
-For SDIO, the DSi starts with HCLK/256, and switches to HCLK/2 after reading SDIO Bus Speed register (Function0:00013h).
+### Max CLK speed:

+Observe that card detection/initialization should be done at lower CLK rate than during normal operation.

+For SD/MMC initialization: The DSi firmware starts with HCLK/128=262kHz (max allowed would be 400kHz for MMC).
+This is actually required: The DSi's onboard Samsung KMAPF0000M-S998 eMMC chip won't respond to ALL\_GET\_CID when trying to use 16MHz CLK).
+Higher CLK can be used once when detecting max speed (see TRAN\_SPEED in CSD register; when extracting bits from CSD: mind the different 120bit-without-CRC vs 128bit-with-CRC notations).

+For SDIO/Wifi initialization: The DSi firmware starts with HCLK/256=131kHz, and switches to HCLK/2=16.757MHz after reading SDIO Bus Speed register (Function0:00013h).

+After init, one can use the detected speeds (see above), it should be also safe to assume that HCLK/2=16.757MHz is always supported after initialization (all SD devices should support at least 25MHz, and all(?)
+MMC devices at least 26MHz, and all DSi SDIO/Wifi boards should be fast enough either).

+### Notes:

 The SDCLK pins are permanently pulsed, even for devices deselected via SD\_CARD\_PORT\_SELECT.0, and even if no CMD or DATA is being transferred.